 Colton police responded to the scene and noticed the odor of alcohol from Hughes.

-Hughes had been previously convicted of driving on the night of the accident, so he was charged with second-degree murder on the theory that he knew the risk of driving while intoxicated but drove anyways.
+Hughes had been previously convicted of driving under the influence of alcohol, so he was charged with second-degree murder on the theory that he knew the risk of driving while intoxicated but drove anyways.

 The case went to trial, at which the critical issue was whether Hughes’ drinking was a substantial factor in causing the accident.
 The police and highway patrol both concluded the deceased driver was the primary cause of the accident and their testimony suggested Hughes’ speed and drinking may have played a role, but the evidence suggested he was not driving at an unsafe speed and he responded appropriately in trying to avoid the collision.